 This ride gave me an opportunity to test my new helmet comm gear.
 I’m very happy with the Cardo G4 headset.
 Bluetooth telephone audio was clear on both ends, even with the face open and shield up on my Shark Evoline helmet.
 I would normally never be interested in my cell phone when I ride, but traveling 14 hours on pretty much flat land made even work conversations appealing.
 My GPS downloads my phone's address book and displays the inbound caller’s name and if I accept, it passes the phone Bluetooth audio to the Cardo headset in my helmet.
 I can dial from the phone book using the large GPS touch screen.

 I was at a gas stop in the thriving metropolis of Amarillo, Texas when a yellow bus pulled up the other side of the pump island.
-It was a short yellow bus, but the passengers were all adults from a home for special needs.
+It was a short yellow bus, but the passengers were all adults from a home for people with special needs.
 They were falling all over themselves in excitement over seeing my bike as they poured out of the bus.
 They gathered around me and I felt like Richard Dryfuss when the bald little aliens surrounded him at the end of Close Encounters of the Third Kind.
 Only these aliens were tall and most of them (men and women) needed a shave.
 One of them eagerly reached out to shake my hand.
 As I reached out to him, a female chaperon yelled out “No, Reggie!
 “Elbows only.
 ELBOWS ONLY!”
-He stopped and held out his right elbow.
+He stopped and with a huge genuine smile, held out his right elbow.
 Confused but not wanting to show it, I extended my elbow and we did an elbow bump.
 He laughed and walked back to the bus.
 I looked over at another rider (who was traveling the opposite direction but just happened to be there gassing up when I was) and shrugged my shoulders.
-A male chaperon from the bus looked over at me gesturing his semi-closed fist up and down and said, “He masturbates constantly; day and night”.
+A male chaperon from the bus who resembled Urkel wearing scrubs looked over at me gesturing his semi-closed fist up and down and said, “He masturbates constantly; day and night”.
 How the hell do you respond to that?
 I held up my right elbow, pointed at it, and winked.

 The rest of the trip was pretty boring compared to that.
 I got a chance to play with the time lapse feature on my video camera.
 I'll have fun with that tomorrow in the Rockies.
-I caught a little rain in New Mexico, but most of it evaporated before it hit the ground.
+We caught a little rain in New Mexico, but most of it evaporated before it hit the ground.
 It made for nice, cool temperatures though.
-I caught steady rain in Colorado and pulled over to suit up in my rain gear.
-Of course, it took me longer to don the gear than I actually spent in the rain.
-Within minutes, I found myself riding in 100 degree temps with a sweat suit on, so I pulled over again, stuffed the rain gear into my saddle bag, and swigged a 5-Hour energy shot.
+We caught steady rain in Colorado and pulled over to suit up in rain gear.
+Of course, it took longer to don the gear than actually spent riding in the rain.
+Within minutes, I found myself riding in 100 degree temps with a rubber sweat suit on, so I pulled over again, stuffed the rain gear into my saddle bag, and swigged a 5-Hour energy shot.
 Other than catching rush hour traffic in Colorado Springs, the trip was pretty quick paced.
 I snaked my way through traffic and rode under the hotel overhang.
 Dismounting from Hester was almost as painful as it was relieving.
 I unpacked my gear and headed in for a much needed evening of sleep.